KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

 ```sql
 GRANT SELECT ON rooms_to_clean TO cleaners;
 ```
 Here we have a role named `cleaners` to which all our cleaning staff belong.
 They do not need access to reservations.
+Granting read access to the view gives all members of the `cleaners` role access to the view for queries.

 ---